mjasinski007/terraform-aws-edge-esx-demo01/README.md

 # Deployments

-- Please clone the code and please provide your values in the `variables.auto.tfvars` file.
+- Please clone the code and provide your values in the `variables.auto.tfvars` file.

+## OVA Template

 - In case if you use the `.ova` file locally, the following amends have to be done:
  - Amend the following file `vmaware_esxi.tf` as follows: